troglobit/myLinux/README.md

 Introduction
 ------------

-TroglOS is  a playful, but working,  example of how to  create a virtual devboard from components like Qemu, Linux  and BusyBox.
+myLinux is  a playful, but working,  example of how to  create a virtual devboard from components like Qemu, Linux  and BusyBox.
 It can also run on actual HW, currently Raspberry Pi.

-Use the  build framework in  TroglOS to test your  embedded applications before the actual hardware arrives.
-Or  as a stable reference when said hardware starts acting up -- as it  invariably does ... you can even use it as  a reference to  other embedded  Linux build systems.
-TroglOS is relatively  clean and  vanilla, the  intent is  to keep  it as  close to upstream sources as possible.
+Use the  build framework in  myLinux to test your  embedded applications before the actual hardware arrives.
+Or  as a stable reference when said hardware starts acting up -- as it  invariably does ... you can even use it as  a reference to  other embedded  Linux build systems.   myLinux is relatively  clean and  vanilla, the  intent is  to keep  it as  close to upstream sources as possible.

-Currently TroglOS supports  an *ARM Versatile PB* devboard  with Qemu, a Freescale e500 PowerPC, also with Qemu, and Raspberry Pi 2, BCM2836.
+Currently myLinux supports  an *ARM Versatile PB* devboard  with Qemu, a Freescale e500 PowerPC, also with Qemu, and Raspberry Pi 2, BCM2836.
 It has only been  tested on a Ubuntu 64-bit host,  with a [crosstool-NG][1] based [toolchain][2].
 Pull requests for  more targets are most welcome!